santisbon/reference/src/rpi.md

 ### Flash the image

-Insert the microSD card (or connect the SSD) and check the device name e.g. `/dev/disk4`.
+Insert the microSD card (or connect the SSD) and check the device name.
 Wipe out any existing data/partitions.

 !!! danger